shinyay/doc-to-read/README.md

   > The key to a good internal developer platform then is finding that balance between self-service for developers who want to get on with the job at hand and abstracting the tasks that are the least valuable, without making developers feel restricted

+  > The idea behind having golden paths is not to limit or stifle engineers, or set standards for the sake of it.
+With golden paths in place, teams don’t have to reinvent the wheel, have fewer decisions to make, and can use their productivity and creativity for higher objectives.
+They can get back to moving fast

 ## Author

 [shinyay](https://github.com/shinyay)